Igoumenitsa: Municipality

 The municipality has an area of 428.353 km2, the municipal unit 111.752 km2.

 Transport

 The Patras, Greece to Brindisi, Italy car–ferry ships of the Hellenic Mediterranean Lines (HML) stop at Igoumenitsa, before crossing the Adriatic Sea and vice versa, as well as the ships of Superfast Ferries, ANEK Lines and several other shipping companies, before going to Ancona, Bari or Venice in Italy, and vice versa.
-Frequent passenger and car ferries to and from Corfu.
+Frequent passenger and car ferries sail to and from Corfu.